CHAPTER ONE

 “We'll take care of it.
 Follow me.”

 For Saeed, the elderly lady had morphed into a crow, sitting as a crow would sit if it could, feathery wings resting on the arms of the chair, its beak pointed toward the floor, bushy brows fluttering over penetrating eyes.
 He heard the crow whisper, the creep in the jeep.
 He nodded and repeated, “the creep in the jeep.”
 The nurse appeared and called the name Edna Crowly.
-The old woman stood with the help of her cane and shuffled off, glancing back.
+The Wiccan stood with the help of her cane and shuffled off, glancing back.
 Eyes like black holes.
 The cop, the crows, the creep in the jeep.

 He forced a smile.
 “Hi,” he said, then looked away.